 - 2. NSHRC will work with ongoing partners in the area of human rights and identify new strategic partnership opportunities to advance its mandate. - 3.
-NSHRC will launch a full suite of free online human rights training courses to make human rights education and promotion accessible to the public across the province. - 4.
-NSHRC will continue as co-chair and seek to further expand the Partners for Human Rights committee made up of individuals, organizations and community groups dedicated to advancing human rights.
+NSHRC will add new online courses to its virtual campus to continue to make human rights education and promotion more accessible to the public across the province. - 4.
+NSHRC will continue to serve as co-chair and seek to further expand Partners for Human Rights, a committee made up of individuals, organizations and community groups dedicated to advancing human rights.